Colombians cheer killing of guerrilla kingpin

 Pictures of his dead body showed him without his trademark beard, eyes open and his thick glasses dangling from his neck.

-The death of Cano, 63, who had a $3.7 million bounty on his head, is unlikely to spell a quick end to a war that has killed tens of thousands in the Andean nation.
+Nobody expected the death of Cano, 63, who had a $3.7 million (£2.31 million) bounty on his head, to spell a quick end to a war that has killed tens of thousands in the Andean nation.

+Late on Saturday, the rebels vowed to fight on, saying in a statement on a website that often carries their messages that it was not the first time a top FARC leader had been killed.

 "It is the most devastating blow this group has suffered in its history," Santos said, speaking at a military base in Popayan, a mountain town close to where Cano was killed.